-This award is to be presented in the memory of Dr. Byrnne Rothwell in recognition of the contributions he made to the equine industry within the province of Saskatchewan.
+This scholarship is to be presented in the memory of Dr. Byrnne Rothwell in recognition of the contributions he made to the equine industry within the province of Saskatchewan.

 Dr. Byrnne Rothwell was born in Nipawin, Saskatchewan, and was involved with animals and in volunteerism from an early age.
 He started as a 4-H member and for 65 years he was either a member, leader, mentor or a part of the Saskatchewan 4-H Council.